Introduction

 Picture this: You're standing in front of a public terminal at the airport, trying to check your flight status, when suddenly someone's grandmother starts trying to install Candy Crush on it.
 Sound familiar?
 That's exactly why kiosk mode exists - to save us all from the chaos of unrestricted public devices!

-This guide walks you through the process of configuring a Windows 10/11 device to automatically log in and operate in kiosk mode using Microsoft Intune.
 Think of kiosk mode as putting your device in a digital straightjacket - but in a good way!
 It's like having a bouncer for your computer that only lets one specific app into the VIP section.

 This streamlined approach uses Intune's built-in kiosk policies and Settings Catalog for a simplified deployment process - because who has time for complicated configurations when there are devices to manage and coffee to drink?